bootdotdev/blog/content/wiki/team-handbook.md

 ## Figure it out

 - If you can't find the answer to a problem, dig more.
 Don't give up because you heard a soft no, or because the first couple google searches didn't yield amazing results.
 Dig more than you think you should.
 There is a point where it's not worth it to dig deeper, but most people give up before that point.
 Again, 90/10 rule, stop at diminishing returns.
 - Be really really resourceful.
 That doesn't mean you can't ask questions, but google it first, gippity it first, dig a little.
-Take unorthodox appraoches, and **do the weird manual thing**.
+Take unorthodox approaches, and **do the weird manual thing**.
 Do the thing that doesn't scale.
 If you're trying to get in contact with someone, don't just email them, not get a response, and give up.
 Send them a follow up email.
 Find them on Twitter or LinkedIn.
 Find an office phone number.
 Come up with a better hook to get their attention.
 See if you know someone who knows them.
 Think it through and figure it out.
 People are surprisingly reachable if you're creative and persistent.
 - Don't make your problems someone else's problems.
 Do everything you can to make your coworkers' lives and jobs easier, not harder.

 ## How we collaborate